pydata/pandas-datareader/docs/source/remote_data.rst

 Cryptocurrency Data
 ===================

-Access historical data feed from the most popular and liquid exchanges and platforms and return OHLCV candles.
+Access historical data feed from the most popular and liquid exchanges, aggregating platforms, and return OHLCV candles.
 Platforms such as ``Coingecko`` or ``Coinpaprika`` return in addition the global turnover volume and market capitalization.

 The ``CryptoReader`` offers helpful methods to print all supported exchanges/platforms and their listed